Contemporary European law: German historical school of law

-At the beginning of the nineteenth century, Germany was in a very different situation from that of pre-revolutionary France.
+At the beginning of the 19th century, Germany was in a very different situation from that of pre-revolutionary France.
 Its multitude of political realities had already benefited from reforms, either because they adhered to the Protestant Reformation or because they were ruled by enlightened rulers, so there was little need to revolutionize the order.
-Moreover, the Napoleonic wars had resulted in a certain mistrust among Germans of what came from France; even during the occupation by Napoleon's troops, judges in German courts had applied the civil code reticently.
+Moreover, the Napoleonic Wars had resulted in a certain mistrust among Germans of what came from France; even during the occupation by Napoleon's troops, judges in German courts had applied the civil code reticently.
 Therefore, the idea of proceeding with a codification of the law did not find many supporters among the people of the Germanic Confederation.
 One of the most significant exceptions was Anton Friedrich Justus Thibaut, professor of law in Heidelberg and author of a treatise entitled On the Necessity of a General Civil Code in Germany, written shortly after the War of Liberation of 1813 on the wave of nationalist enthusiasm.
-In Thibaut's opinion, a code would be essential for the modernization of German society and for “preserving and consolidating the national spirit (ethos)” as a prelude to unification.
+In Thibaut's opinion, a code would be essential for the modernization of German society and for "preserving and consolidating the national spirit (ethos)" as a prelude to unification.

 This treatise provoked the reaction of another jurist, Friedrich Carl von Savigny, who began a dispute with Thibaut over whether or not to have a code.
-Savigny's response allowed for the emergence of a new doctrine and the so-called “historical school of law,” soon influenced by Romanticism and the thought of Gustav Hugo, in complete opposition to natural lawism.
+Savigny's response allowed for the emergence of a new doctrine and the "historical school of law", soon influenced by Romanticism and the thought of Gustav Hugo, in complete opposition to natural lawism.
 Savigny, taking to extremes some concepts from the works of Thomasius and Montesquieu, came to regard codes as a useless, or even harmful, operation.
 He believed that law should not be the exclusive production of a legislature but that it was to be constructed from history using the work of jurists, the only ones capable of understanding the spirit of the people (Volksgeist).
 Savigny brought as an example Roman law, which was, in his view, the best and which had been developed without substantial intervention by the legislature but by jurists.
-The jurist, for von Savigny, thus had to be an expert not only in jurisprudence but also in history, since it was in it that he had to investigate to extrapolate norms; for him, “law is first created by popular customs and beliefs and then by jurisprudence, which is always the work therefore of inner forces acting silently and not of the arbitrariness of the legislature.”
-The adoption of a code would have “arrested the evolution of law, which, like languages, knows no moment of absolute stasis.”
+The jurist, for von Savigny, thus had to be an expert not only in jurisprudence but also in history, since it was in it that he had to investigate to extrapolate norms; for him, "law is first created by popular customs and beliefs and then by jurisprudence, which is always the work therefore of inner forces acting silently and not of the arbitrariness of the legislature."
+The adoption of a code would have "arrested the evolution of law, which, like languages, knows no moment of absolute stasis."
 As people evolved, the law had to evolve accordingly as well.
-The historical school, however, did not exclude the intervention of the legislature altogether, as it was still deemed necessary to regulate certain matters, such as family law or procedural law to “contain the anarchies of lawyers and avoid lengthy trials,” or to give accomplished form to custom, evidencing the actual will of the people without uncertainty.
+The historical school, however, did not exclude the intervention of the legislature altogether, as it was still deemed necessary to regulate certain matters, such as family law or procedural law to "contain the anarchies of lawyers and avoid lengthy trials", or to give accomplished form to custom, evidencing the actual will of the people without uncertainty.